vibe-project/vibe-project.github.io/javascript-client/3.0.0-Alpha1/api/index.md

 ---

 ## `module react`
 A module acting as a factory for react client.
+This page already loaded the module.
+Open a console and type `react`.

 _Loading module._